appfuse/appfuse/archetypes/appfuse-modular-jsf/src/main/resources/archetype-resources/README.txt

-AppFuse Modular Struts 2 Archetype
+AppFuse Modular JSF Archetype
 --------------------------------------------------------------------------------
-If you're reading this then you've created your new project using Maven and appfuse-modular-struts.
+If you're reading this then you've created your new project using Maven and appfuse-basic-spring.
 You have only created the shell of an AppFuse Java EE application.
 The project object model (pom) is defined in the file pom.xml.
 The application is ready to run as a web application.
-The pom.xml file is pre-defined with Hibernate as a persistence model and Struts 2 as the web framework.
+The pom.xml file is pre-defined with Hibernate as a persistence model and JSF as the web framework.

 There are two modules in this project.
 The first is "core" and is meant to contain Services and DAOs.
 The second is "web" and contains any web-related